skalenetwork/skale-contracts/README.md

 - [marionette](https://github.com/skalenetwork/marionette) - SKALE chain remote access control
 - [filestorage](https://github.com/skalenetwork/filestorage) - Decentralized file storage on SKALE chains

-**NOTE:** If you face issues with integration, or require support for a specific support for a project or libary, reach out to the team in [Discord](https://discord.gg/skale).
+**NOTE:** If you face issues with integration, or require support for a specific support for a project or library, reach out to the team in [Discord](https://discord.gg/skale).

 ## Repository Structure